mdn/content/files/en-us/web/javascript/reference/global_objects/sharedarraybuffer/slice/index.md

-The **`slice()`** method of {{jsxref("SharedArrayBuffer")}} instances returns a new {{jsxref("SharedArrayBuffer")}} whose contents are a copy of this `SharedArrayBuffer`'s bytes from begin, inclusive, up to end, exclusive.
-If either begin or end is negative, it refers to an index from the end of the array, as opposed to from the beginning.
+The **`slice()`** method of {{jsxref("SharedArrayBuffer")}} instances returns a new {{jsxref("SharedArrayBuffer")}} whose contents are a copy of this `SharedArrayBuffer`'s bytes from `begin`, inclusive, up to `end`, exclusive.
+If either `begin` or `end` is negative, it refers to an index from the end of the array, as opposed to from the beginning.
 This method has the same algorithm as
 {{jsxref("Array.prototype.slice()")}}.